 When you start noticing a drop in your website’s performance, one of the foremost things to do is to run a health check or a complete website analysis.
 Unfortunately, though, many website owners fail to pay enough attention to their site’s health.
 However, this is integral.

-Many website owners pay less attention to their site’s health; however, this is important.
-The WordPress 5.2 update introduced a number of new features and improvements, which included “Health Check.”
+Luckily, the WordPress 5.2 update introduced a number of new features and improvements, which included a “Health Check” function.
 This health check feature analyzes your WP site and gives you an overall rating, which tells you how “healthy” your site is.
-What’s checked by this feature includes your website’s performance, speed, and security.
+Factors checked by this feature include your website’s performance, speed, and security.

 How To Update Your Site’s Resources

 Surprisingly, not all sites use HTTPS protocols to date.
 Of course, if your site still runs on HTTP, you’ll need to install a security certificate to make it run on HTTPS protocol.

 Personally, you may not be all that concerned about HTTP and HTTPS.
 However, for SEO purposes and assuring your visitors that your site is safe to browse, HTTPS is almost compulsory.

 Interestingly, there are a couple of ways to get HTTPS for free for your website.
 For example, most managed WordPress hosting packages come with free SSL, making your site run on the HTTPS protocol with no additional fees.
 In addition, Cloudflare also offers free SSL certificates to power WordPress sites to run HTTPS protocol.

 How To Detect a Site That Runs HTTPS